Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

     npm start
     ```

-2. Add RHElements:
+2. Add Polyfill and ES5 adaptor

-    In this step, we install and include an RHElement (i.e. rh-card) and polyfill libraries, if needed, in our app.

-    - if support for IE11 or FireFox IS NOT needed, just install and include the web components that you want

-    ```bash
-    npm install @rhelements/rh-card --save
-    ```

-    ```html
-    <script src="node_modules/@rhelements/rh-card/rh-card.js" type="module"></script>
-    ```
-    Note: Don't forget to add type="module".

-    Or import the element into App.js

-    ```
-    import '@rhelements/rh-card/rh-card.js';
-    ```

-    - If you want to support the latest versions of most of the browsers, you have to use polyfills.
+    Latest versions of most of the browsers except IE and FireFox, support custom elements.
+In next version of FireFox, Firefox  63, custom element support is included.
+If you want to support all browsers, you have to use polyfill. (https://caniuse.com/#feat=custom-elementsv1)

-    ##POLYFILLS

-    If you target a specific browser, you can load the bundle that is needed by it.
+    Google Polymer team has developed a set of polyfills for custom elements support.If you target a specific browser, you can load the bundle that is needed by it.
 Please reference here to find the one that meets your needs: https://github.com/webcomponents/webcomponentsjs/tree/v1#how-to-use

     We will use webcomponents-loader.js here to support all the latest browsers.

+    In React, even if you don't need to load polyfill, you still need to load custom-elements-es5-adapter.js.

     ```bash
     # Installing the polyfill library
     npm install @webcomponents/webcomponentsjs --save
     ```

+    Open index.js and add these lines on top of the file:
+    ```
+    import '@webcomponents/webcomponentsjs/custom-elements-es5-adapter';
+    import '@webcomponents/webcomponentsjs/webcomponents-loader';
+    ```

-    Add pollyfills to public/index.html:
+    Or you can add pollyfills to public/index.html:

     ```html
     <script src="/node_modules/@webcomponents/webcomponentsjs/custom-elements-es5-adapter.js"></script>
     <script src="/node_modules/@webcomponents/webcomponentsjs/webcomponents-loader.js"></script>
     ```

-    Or
-    ```
-    import the unpkg or cdn versions of the polyfills.
+    Or use cdn versions of the polyfills.

     ```html
     <script src="https://unpkg.com/@webcomponents/webcomponentsjs@2.0.4/webcomponents-loader.js"></script>
     <script src="https://unpkg.com/@webcomponents/webcomponentsjs@2.0.4/custom-elements-es5-adapter.js"></script>
     ```

-    ##ADD RHElement rh-card
+3. Add RHElements:

+    In this step, we install and include an RHElement (i.e. rh-card) in our app.

     ```bash
     npm install @rhelements/rh-card --save
-    npm install requirejs --save
     ```

+    Import the element into your component file.
+In this example, we add it to App.js

+    ```
+    import '@rhelements/rh-card/rh-card.js';
+    ```

+    Or you can add pollyfills to public/index.html:
+    ```html
+    <script src="node_modules/@rhelements/rh-card/rh-card.js" type="module"></script>
+    ```
+    Note: Don't forget to add type="module".

+    Or use UMD version:

     ```html
     <!-- If you use UMD version -->